saleyn/ZedGraph/README.md

 The original project is LGPL copyrighted 2004-2009 by John Champion.

-In this fork we try to bring this project up to date take advandate of modern C# features as well as add functionality to make it more usable for financial charting.
+In this fork we try to bring this project up to date to take advandage of modern C# features as well as add functionality to make it more usable for financial charting.

 ## Added features ##